Grants for Undergraduate Research

 Critical information for international travel

-Grant recipients whose plans include international travel are required to complete Northwestern's Travel Registry for Non-credit Travelers.
+All grant recipients whose plans include international travel are required to complete Northwestern's Travel Registry for Non-credit Travelers.
 This registry provides NU with information on all undergraduate travelers in case of an emergency.

 Grant funds cannot be released until all these steps are completed.
 When you have completed your Travel Registry, please notify the Weinberg Student Grants Program at email@example.com.
 This notification email MUST have your first and last name and "Travel Registry Complete" in the subject line.
 The earlier that you complete the Travel Registry, the sooner you can receive your funding.
 Your Travel Registry must be complete at least 7 days before your departure, or your grant could be revoked.